scality/metalk8s/docs/developer/architecture/centralized-cli.rst

 - CLI follows kubectl style: kubectl <action> <resource>
 - CLI provides an exhaustive help, per action, with relevant examples
-- CLI is not interactive (except for static user provisioning)
+- CLI is not interactive (except if password input is needed)
 - CLI should not require password input
 - CLI provides a dryrun mode for intrusive operations
 - CLI provides a verbose (or debug) mode